Parzival-IOI/Parzival_back-end/README.md

-#Parzival Back-end Using Spring Boot With MongoDB
+#Parzival Back-end Using Spring Boot With MongoDB</br>
-** This back-end will be used for : **
+* __This back-end will be used for :__
 ```
-Portfolio
+1. Portfolio
-Admin Panel using Next14 JS
+2. Admin Panel using Next14 JS
 ```